BLOG CATEGORIES

 • LS Motors and any chassis ever

 You get the idea.
-Anyway, you might be wondering where I'm going with this (unless you were enterprising enough to read the title), but I am excited to share with you the newest addition to the above list of greats: Mishimoto is partnering up with Hoonigan to produce some products that are sure to
+Anyway, you might be wondering where I'm going with this (unless you were enterprising enough to read the title), but I am excited to share with you the newest addition to the above list of greats: Mishimoto is partnering up with Hoonigan to produce some products that are sure to be far more influential and ass-kicking than anything else by those listed above, and that includes Finding Nemo.

 Continue Reading »